-A new study from financial analysts at the Aite Group says that handling both Debit and Credit cards is more cost effective for merchants and retailers than handling cash.
+A new study for cards vs cash financial analysts at the Aite Group says that handling both Debit and Credit Cards is more cost effective for merchants and retailers than handling cash.

 According to a senior analyst for Alite, “A surprising number of retailers have never really looked into what it costs them each year to accept payments in cash.”
 Their report looked to quantify such costs, including “armored car services, cash registers not balancing and cash lost to employee theft.”

 Discrepancies in Transaction Costs

 The numbers weren’t the same for every kind of merchant.
 For example, with specialty retailers “transactions on credit cards carrying a major brand will cost 2.48% of the average transaction’s value, the report said.
 However, if the customer pays in cash, that only costs the retailer 1.88% of the average transaction.”
 Retailers with their own credit cards will find a per-transaction cost of only 0.60% of the average transaction.
 Even so, debit cards are still “cheaper than cash,” costing “only 0.58% of the average transaction using a debit card with a PIN,” even at speciality shops.

 In seeking reaction to the report, the article found support for the findings among those involved with payments: “Merchants have always tried to avoid the topic of the value of card acceptance in their lobbying efforts, because they know it hurts their push for government price controls,” according to one spokesman for the Electronic Payments Coalition.
 Conversely, a counsel for the National Retail Federation, “suggested the only reason the study found debit cheaper than cash was because debit is used more often in some venues and so would have a less expensive per-transaction cost.”